Skip to content

 Over 100 lawmakers urge HHS to preserve LGBTQ+ crisis support as proposed federal cuts threaten 988 Lifeline services for vulnerable queer and trans youth.

-Editor Connect 5 hours ago 2 min read
+Editor 9 months ago 2 min read

 A group of protesters holds signs advocating for the protection of LGBTQ+ lifeline services against proposed cuts, set against a city skyline.